salesforce/einstein-platform/documentation/cookbook/about.md

 The [Einstein Platform Cookbook](https://opensource.salesforce.com/einstein-platform/) is where Salesforce shares example code and recipes for building with the Einstein Platform.
 This website is generated based on the contents of the open source [einstein-platform](https://github.com/salesforce/einstein-platform) repository on GitHub.

 Our first batch of recipes have arrived!
-These recipes include step-by-step instructions for implementing the [LLM Open Connector](/docs/apis/llm-open-connector) with an API gateway, and each recipe features a different AI platform.
+These recipes include step-by-step instructions for implementing the LLM Open Connector ([readme](https://github.com/salesforce/einstein-platform?tab=readme-ov-file#llm-open-connector), [spec](/docs/apis/llm-open-connector)) with an API gateway, and each recipe features a different AI platform.
 More recipes are in the works featuring new AI platforms and system architectures!

 Your contributions to the Cookbook and the open-source repository are welcome!
 Refer to the [Contributing Guide](https://github.com/salesforce/einstein-platform/blob/main/CONTRIBUTING.md) and [Code of Conduct](https://github.com/salesforce/einstein-platform/blob/main/CODE_OF_CONDUCT.md) to get started.